 An umbrella will almost certainly be your first light mod.
-(It is included in the jump starter kits we linked to before.)
+(It is included in the jump starter kit, if you presently have one on the way to you.)
 Think of your flash as a very brief-but-powerful flashlight.
 And like a flashlight the business end of your flash is only about two square inches in area.

 Thus, while it gives out a lot of light instantaneously, that light is very harsh.
 To some degree, that may be why you previously have been unhappy with your flash photos.

 An umbrella takes your harsh flashlight and essentially turns it into a window.
 Except we are talking nice, soft window light that you can position and control—in intensity, in location, in angle, even in the color of the light itself.

 Photo umbrellas are cheap, portable and super useful.
 Which is why you'll want want an umbrella as your first soft light source.

 There are two general kinds -- the reflected umbrella and the optical white shoot-through umbrella.
 I strongly prefer the white (shoot-through) version as it is more versatile.
 In particular, because you can bring it right up next to someone's face for both power and softness.

 If you are going with the compact light stands, you'll probably want a 43" shoot-through umbrella, which is pictured above.
 It folds down to about 14" so it transports very easily along with your compact stand.
 You can ball-bungee it to your strapped stand and have a nice, transportable light kit.